asavartsov/cloudplayer-scrobbler/README.md

 Version History
 ===============

+**Version 1.1.0**

+* New engine for obtaining the song info.
+Now playing information now gathering directly from Cloud Player JS objects
+* Fixed a problem with long song titles (when some song sometimes were scrobbled like "This is Very Very Very Long Tit...")
+* Now the album information is sent too
+* Fixed a rare problem with superfluous scrobbles on song switching

 **Version 1.0.3**

 * Fixed link to Cloud Player in popup window (Amazon now returns 403 error for short link used before)